kdhenderson/kdhenderson.github.io/_projects/Visualizations.md

 </div>

 <div class="caption">
-    An image of an Excel dashboard that uses pivot tables, charts and slicers for workforce analysis and visualization and filtering of employee attrition data.
+    An image of an Excel dashboard that uses pivot tables, charts and slicers for workforce analysis and interactive visualization of employee attrition data.
 </div>